Introduction

 Evaluating Offers: What to Look For in Negotiations When Selling a House

 Get offers on your house!
-It can be exciting to negotiate these offers when you are selling your home.
-You should carefully consider each offer, though, to make sure you’re making the best choice for your personal and financial goals.
-During this time, you need to balance careful analysis with strategic thinking to get the best sale price and terms.
-When negotiating, here’s what you should look for in an offer.
+It’s exciting to negotiate these offers when you’re selling your home.
+But you should carefully consider each offer to make sure you’re making the best decision for yourself and your finances.
+During this time you need to balance careful analysis with strategic thinking to get the best sale price and terms.

 Price vs. Terms: Why Both Matter in Negotiations When Selling a House

-Buyer’s Financial Position: Assessing Offer Strength
+Buyer’s Financial Position: Evaluating Offer Strength

 Contingencies and Clauses: What They Mean for Your Sale

-Closing Timeline: Does It Fit Your Needs?
+Close of Escrow: Does It Fit Your Schedule?

 Earnest Money Deposit: The Buyer’s Commitment